fMalinka/sem1R/README.md

 Running example that we present here comes from [1] and shows a gene expression over Drosophila melanogaster imaginal discs.
 All necessary files for this example are located at [example](example) folder.

 ### Data matrix
+A file [discMatrix.csv](example/discMatrix.csv) contains binary information about gene expression over imaginal discs of Drosophila melanogaster.
+The matrix is two-dimensional where rows represent genes and columns represent samples (locations).
+Each dimension has own identifier, i.e. genes are described by FBgn (FlyBase) identifiers and columns by your notation.
+Ones in the matrix mean "expressed" and zeros mean "non-expressed" in the given positions.
+Obviously, process of binarization have to be done if your data are not in the binary format.

 ### Ontologies
+Ontologies are the second type of input that has to be given to your algorithm.

+### Connection between the data matrix and the ontologies

 ### Run sem1R